pulumi/terraform-provider-aws/website/docs/r/mq_broker.html.markdown

 * `security_groups` - (Optional) List of security group IDs assigned to the broker.
 * `storage_type` - (Optional) Storage type of the broker.
 For `engine_type` `ActiveMQ`, the valid values are `efs` and `ebs`, and the AWS-default is `efs`.
 For `engine_type` `RabbitMQ`, only `ebs` is supported.
 When using `ebs`, only the `mq.m5` broker instance type family is supported.
 * `subnet_ids` - (Optional) List of subnet IDs in which to launch the broker.
 A `SINGLE_INSTANCE` deployment requires one subnet.
 An `ACTIVE_STANDBY_MULTI_AZ` deployment requires multiple subnets.
-* `tags` - (Optional) Map of tags to assign to the broker.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the broker. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### configuration